Trashtalk217/writing/A Slightly Significant Event/chapter 2.md

 There was one last idea that afternoon.
 A small one, but it might've made the difference.

-"Dress conservatively," Dan finally said, before walking over to his mom who was weighting in the car.
+"Dress conservatively," Dan finally said, before walking over to his mom who was waiting in the car.